Wayne Yip: Later work

 In 2013, he came back to Misfits to direct the final episode of the show, this time without Garcia Lopez.
 In 2015, he directed four episodes of Tatau.
 He then directed two episodes of the series Class, "Detained" and "The Metaphysical Engine, or What Quill Did".
 This was followed by the Doctor Who series 10 episodes "The Lie of the Land" and "Empress of Mars", and the 2019 New Year's Day special episode "Resolution".

 In March 2021, Amazon Prime Video announced that Yip would take over directing duties for four episodes of The Lord of the Rings: The Rings of Power series, as well as serving as co-executive producer.

-He has also directed on many major series in the United States including Salem, Preacher, Into the Badlands, Happy!, Dirk Gently's Holistic Detective Agency, Doom Patrol andHunters, starring Al Pacino.
+He has also directed on many major series in the United States including Salem, Preacher, Into the Badlands, Happy!, Dirk Gently's Holistic Detective Agency, Doom Patrol and Hunters, starring Al Pacino.